-If there are specific optional functions that are important to you, then you’ll need to make sure that the ELD device and provider you’re looking at will suite your needs.
+If there are specific optional functions that are important to you, then you’ll need to make sure that the ELD device and provider you want to use will suit your needs.

-If you are looking to work with an all-in-one company, then you have to make sure that the ELD manufacturer you choose not only offers the device, but also has monthly services that will work for you.
+If you are looking to buy eld from an all-in-one company, then you have to make sure that the eld log companies you choose do offer not only the device but also have monthly services that will work for you.

 When to Get an ELD Device